nickjj/dotfiles/README.md

 sharing to your system clipboard won't work, but it's good for a test.

-Vim will try to connect to that X server by default because `DISPLAY` is exported in the `.bashrc` file.
+Vim will try to connect to that X server by default because `DISPLAY` is exported in the `.zshrc` file.
 Installing and configuring VcXsrv as per these dotfiles will fix that issue.

 If it still persists, it might be a software firewall issue.
 You can open TCP